httptoolkit/mockttp/README.md

 # Mockttp [![Travis Build Status](https://img.shields.io/travis/pimterry/mockttp.svg)](https://travis-ci.org/pimterry/mockttp)

-**Mockttp is the HTTP integration tool you've been searching for these long years.**

-Write JS tests that _truly_ integration test your HTTP.
-Quickly build a fake server, or transparently proxy requests your code sends to other domains.
-Write mocks that work universally in node and the browser.
-Get strong types built-in & promises throughout, with a library designed for modern JS & async/await, and enjoy helpful debuggability with self-explaining mocks.

-Mockttp lets you truly integration test your HTTP(S) requests with thorough library-agnostic HTTP mocking that can mock requests from your code, your dependencies, your subprocesses, native code, your server (from your browser), every crazy npm library you've installed and even remote devices (if they use your machine as a proxy).
-See the actual requests that would be made, and write tests that check what will really hit the wire, and how your whole stack will handle the response, not just the function calls you think you'll make.
+Mockttp lets you quickly & reliably fake HTTP responses for testing, and assert on the requests made by your code.

+There's a lot of tools to do this, but typically by stubbing the HTTP functions in your process at the JS level.
+That ties you to a specific environment, doesn't test the real requests that'd be made, and only works for requests made in the same JS processs.
+It's inflexible, limiting and inaccurate, and often unreliable & tricky to debug too.

-HTTP integration testing is a mess, and Mockttp is here to make it better.
+Mockttp is here to make this better.

-_This is all still in early development, not quite complete or stable, and subject to change!_
+Mockttp allows you to do accurate true integration testing, writing one set of tests that works out of the box in node or browsers, with support for transparent proxying & HTTPS, strong typing & promises throughout, fast & safe parallel testing, and helpful built-in debuggability support all the way down.

-## Er, what?
+## Features

-Ok, let's summarize.
+Let's get specific.
 Mockttp lets you:

 * Write **easy, fast & reliable node.js & browser HTTP integration tests**
-* Fake server responses and verify requests made by your code
+* **Stub server responses** and **verify HTTP requests** made by your code
-* **Intercept, mock and proxy HTTPS too**, with built-in certificate generation
+* **Intercept HTTPS** too, with built-in self-signed certificate generation
-* **Mock HTTP requests from inside & outside your process/tab**, including subprocesses, native code, remote devices, and more
+* **Mock requests inside or outside your process/tab**, including subprocesses, native code, remote devices, and more
+* **Test true real-world behaviour**, seeing the real requests made & exactly what'd really happen, not just the requests you asked for
-* Stub and mock requests transparently, as an **HTTP mocking proxy**, as well as serving traffic directly
+* Stub direct requests, or transparently stub requests elsewhere as an **HTTP mocking proxy**
-* **Mock servers for node & browsers with the same code** (universal/'isomorphic' HTTP mocking)
+* **Mock in node & browser tests with the same code** (universal/'isomorphic' HTTP mocking)
-* **Safely mock HTTP in parallel**, with autoconfiguration of ports, mock URLs and proxy settings
+* **Safely mock HTTP in parallel**, with autoconfiguration of ports, mock URLs and proxy settings, for super-charged integration testing
 * **Debug your tests easily**, with full explainability of all mock matches & misses, mock autosuggestions, and an extra detailed debug mode
-* Write modern tests, with promises all the way down and **strong typing** (with TypeScript) throughout.
+* Write modern test code, with promises all the way down, async/await, and **strong typing** (with TypeScript) throughout.

 ## Get Started